gabrielbrrll/gab-law-advisor-todo/README.md

-# LawAdvisor Todo API
+# Todo API

-This repository contains the code for a technical exam as part of a job application at LawAdvisor Ventures.
 The goal of this project is to create an API for managing a TODO list with specific functionalities.

 ## Features